 Lastly, Pagoda Lake is tough to miss.
 You can walk to the thirteen Buddhas of the Dead from the vineyards.
 From this point, you have a stunning view of the lake and the pagoda in the middle.

 The easiest way to get to Buddha Eden is by car.
 The journey takes around one hour if you come from Lisbon.
 Follow the A8 until you reach exit 12 to the N8 towards Carvalhal/Delgada.
 From here, you can follow the signs to the Buddha Eden.
-There is a large car park at the entrance of the garden.
+There is a free large car park at the entrance of the garden.
+Learn more about the car rental prices with DiscoverCars below for the best deal!

-Some tours stop at Buddha Eden.
-At the time of writing, there are only private tours in combination with a visit to Óbidos, and or Nazaré.
+There are some tours that stop at Buddha Eden.
+At the time of writing, there are only private tours in combination with a visit to Óbidos and or Nazaré.
 This medieval town is well worth a visit, making it a great day trip from Lisbon!

 Quinta dos Loridos